 Certified Statement as required by WAC 480-123-130(1)(d):

-I, [ am an officer of Telephone Company, and upon personal knowledge and with responsibility therefore, hereby certify under penalty of perjury, that Telephone Company materially complied with Commission rules under Chapter 480-120 WAC that are applicable to the Company and its provision of service within the area for which the Company received universal service communications program support.
+I Dale Merten am an officer of The Toledo Telephone Company, and upon personal knowledge and with responsibility therefore, hereby certify under penalty of perjury, that The Toledo Telephone Company materially complied with Commission rules under Chapter 480-120 WAC that are applicable to the Company and its provision of service within the area for which the Company received universal service communications program support.

-Signed at Washington this day of June, 2017.
+Signed at Toledo, Washington this 3rd day of July, 2017.

-________________________
+Vice President

 Title